 - Describe the basic pathophysiology of nephrolithiasis

-- Establish an effective algorithm for the medical management of nephrolithiasis.
+- Establish an effective algorithm for the medical and surgical management of nephrolithiasis

-- Identify what is currently believed about the pathophysiology of chronic pelvic pain.
+- Explain what is currently believed about the pathophysiology of chronic pelvic pain

 - Review salient concepts of vesicoureteral reflux, urinary tract obstruction and cryptorchidism with urology residents in the early stages of their urology residency training curriculum.